AbuRahat10/abdurrahman-portfolio/README.md

 ## About Me

-I am a passionate Mechatronic Engineering graduate from Bayero University Kano, with a strong academic record (CGPA: 4.39).
-My expertise spans embedded systems, renewable energy, industrial automation, and artificial intelligence.
-I have successfully led and executed several innovative projects that blend hardware and software, with a special focus on solar energy solutions and smart systems.
-My career ambition is to advance the integration of intelligent, sustainable technologies in energy and automation sectors.
+I am Abdurrahman Adam, a passionate and innovative Mechatronic Engineering graduate from Bayero University Kano.
+My academic journey and hands-on experiences have equipped me with a unique blend of mechanical, electrical, and software engineering skills, with strong specialization in solar energy systems, artificial intelligence, and industrial robotics.

+I am driven by the vision of leveraging embedded systems, machine learning, and renewable energy solutions to address real-world challenges and create sustainable, technology-driven progress in Africa and beyond.

 ---